ds17f/leaf-remote/README.md

 #### Message Console
 ![Message Console](resources/screenshot3.png)

+### Touch
+You can swipe left or right to move through the tiles.
+Tapping a tile will "do" the action on the visible tile.
+You can disable touch in the Settings app on your phone.

 ### Buttons
 You interact with the app by **using the buttons on the right side** of the device.